 The Mold Avoiders Facebook group is a space for discussion of new articles and videos; stories and photos shared by those pursuing mold avoidance; member polls; and other casual conversations.

-The website page Mold Avoidance Basics provides an overview of the most important resources available from Mold Avoiders.
+The Mold Avoiders website page Mold Avoidance Basics provides a brief overview of the most important resources available from Paradigm Change/Mold Avoiders.

-A number of additional Facebook groups also provide information relevant to mold avoidance.
+A number of additional Mold Illness Facebook Groups also provide information relevant to mold avoidance.

 Paradigm Change Books

 Paradigm Change has published a number of books on mold avoidance topics.

 A Beginner’s Guide to Mold Avoidance is a basic mold avoidance instruction manual, written by Lisa Petrison and Erik Johnson.

 The PDF version is free to those signing up for occasional newsletters on mold avoidance topics from Mold Avoiders.
 It also is available from Amazon in paperback and Kindle versions.